Corndel/AI6-Workshop-1-PDE/README.md

 ### 4. Wait for stack creation to complete

-1. Wait for the status for this stack in the "Stacks" panel to change from CREATE_IN_PROGRESS to CREATE_COMPLETE.
+1. Wait for the status for this stack in the "Stacks" panel to change from `CREATE_IN_PROGRESS` to `CREATE_COMPLETE`.
 This may take a few minutes and you may want to click the "Refresh" button in the "Stacks" panel to check progress.

 ## Phase 2: Upload Data to the S3 Bucket
 ### 1. Navigate to S3